MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/ready.md

 The environment contains:

-- An OpenOn Demand portal for a unified user access, remote shell access, remote visualization access, job submission, file access, and more.
+- An OpenOn Demand portal for unified user access, remote shell access, remote visualization access, job submission, file access, and more.
 - Active Directory, for user authentication and domain control.
 - An OpenPBS or Slurm job scheduler.
 - Azure CycleCloud, to handle autoscaling of nodes through job scheduler integration.